treshnikov/clean-architecture-template/readme.md

 # CQRS demo
-- The demo project demonstrates a template that can be used for developing a backend for medium and large projects.
+- Provides a template that can be used for developing and supporting a backend both for medium and large projects.
 - The approach includes the usage of MediatR, FluentValidation, ApiVersion control, and other libraries to build and handle a request pipeline.
 - According to such segregation, new business logic can be added easily in terms of domain models, validation rules, commands, and queries.